vonderborch/CS323/README.md

 # CS323
-The project for CS323 at WSU.
+The project for CS323 (Software Design) at WSU taught by Bolong Zeng during the Spring 2014 semester.
 My team choose to make a game.

 Team Members: David Fletcher, Jacob St.Hilaire, and myself